 \section{Introduction}

-The purpose of the package \emph{GraphicalModelsMLE}\footnote{\emph{GraphicalModelsMLE} version 0.3 is included in \emph{Macaulay2} version 1.17, the revised \emph{GraphicalModelsMLE} version 1.0 is available at \url{https://github.com/roserhp/GraphicalModelsMLE} and is expected to appear in \emph{Macaulay2} version 1.20.} is to extend the functionality of \verb|Macaulay2| \cite{grayson2002macaulay2} related to algebraic statistics, specifically allowing computations of maximum likelihood estimates of Gaussian graphical models.
-While \verb|GraphicalModels| is an existing package that already provides useful information such as conditional independence ideals and vanishing ideals for such models, the fundamental statistical inference task of computing maximum likelihood estimates is missing.
-This package aims to fill this void and also extend the functionality of \verb|GraphicalModels| to handle more general types of graphs, in particular, \emph{loopless mixed graphs} (LMG).
+The purpose of the package \emph{GraphicalModelsMLE}\footnote{\emph{GraphicalModelsMLE} version 0.3 is included in \emph{Macaulay2} version 1.17, the revised \emph{GraphicalModelsMLE} version 1.0 is available at \url{https://github.com/roserhp/GraphicalModelsMLE} and is expected to appear in \emph{Macaulay2} version 1.20.} is to extend the functionality of \emph{Macaulay2} \cite{grayson2002macaulay2} related to algebraic statistics, specifically allowing computations of maximum likelihood estimates of Gaussian graphical models.
+While \emph{GraphicalModels} is an existing package that already provides useful information such as conditional independence ideals and vanishing ideals for such models, the fundamental statistical inference task of computing maximum likelihood estimates is missing.
+This package aims to fill this void and also extend the functionality of \emph{GraphicalModels} to handle more general types of graphs, in particular, \emph{loopless mixed graphs} (LMG).
 This class of graphs was introduced by Sadeghi and Lauritzen in~\cite{sadeghi2014markov} in order to unify the Markov theory of several classical types of graphs such as undirected graphs, directed acyclic graphs, summary graphs and ancestral graphs~\cite{lauritzen1996}.

-The algebraic framework of \verb|Macaulay2| permits us to use both commutative algebra and numerical algebraic geometry to obtain a guaranteed global optimal solution by computing all critical points of the log-likelihood function.
-This is a different insight from the classical statistical approach of the \texttt{R} package \verb|ggm| \cite{ggmR}, and more in line with the recent numerical algebraic geometry approach from the package \verb|LinearCovarianceModels.jl| in \textit{Julia} \cite{LinearCovarianceModels}.
-The package \verb|GraphicalModelsMLE| is a great complement to these two, handling some Gaussian graphical models not covered by them (\verb|LinearcovarianceModels.jl| version 0.2 and \verb|ggm| version 2.5).
+The algebraic framework of \emph{Macaulay2} permits us to use both commutative algebra and numerical algebraic geometry to obtain a guaranteed global optimal solution by computing all critical points of the log-likelihood function.
+This is different from the classical statistical approach of the \emph{R} package \emph{ggm} \cite{ggmR}, and more in line with the recent numerical algebraic geometry approach from the package \emph{LinearCovarianceModels.jl} in \emph{Julia} \cite{LinearCovarianceModels}.
+The package \emph{GraphicalModelsMLE} is a complement to these two, handling some Gaussian graphical models not covered by them (\emph{LinearcovarianceModels.jl} version 0.2 and \emph{ggm} version 2.5).
 The capabilities of our package are limited by the feasability of the Gr\"obner basis computations involved.

-Given a sample of $n$ i.i.d. random vectors $X^{(1)}, \dots, X^{(n)}$ that follow an $m$-dimensional multivariate Gaussian distribution $\mathcal{N}(\mu,\Sigma)$, the \emph{maximum likelihood estimate} (MLE) for the covariance matrix $\Sigma$ is the matrix that best explains the observed data.
-More precisely, to compute the MLE one solves the optimization problem of maximizing the log-likelihood function of the Gaussian model:
+Given a data sample of $n$ independent and identically distributed random vectors $X^{(1)}$, $\dots$, $X^{(n)}$ that follow an $m$-dimensional multivariate Gaussian distribution $\mathcal{N}(\mu,\Sigma)$, the \emph{maximum likelihood estimate} (MLE) for the covariance matrix $\Sigma$ is the matrix that best explains the observed data, in the sense that it maximizes the likelihood function of the Gaussian model (see Section~\ref{sec3}).

-where $S$ is the sample covariance matrix and $\Sigma \succ 0$ means that $\Sigma$ is a positive definite matrix~\cite{sullivant2018algebraic}*{Proposition 7.1.9}.